You will need to install a user script manager extension to install this script.

 It heavily alters scaling factors, so at any zoom level you should see crisp image.
 It means that zoom levels displayed by browser does not match really applied scale factor.
 (Again, style operates only on "naturally" sized images, i.e. after clicking large ones.)

-For a pity this technique most probably cannot work with centred images - for large scale factors anything overlapping origin of viewport would be unreachable with scroll.
+For a pity this technique most probably cannot work with centered images - for large scale factors anything overlapping origin of viewport would be unreachable with scroll.
 If you have any idea how to overcome this, kindly let me know.